Responsible cat care

 There are minimum standards of day-to-day care you must provide for your furry friend.

-Council endorsed the cat curfew in the 2017-2021 Domestic Animal Management Plan.
+Council endorsed a cat curfew in the 2017-2021 Domestic Animal Management Plan.

 Can my cat still go outside?